 - What we Don’t Like: Location poor, Slightly worn, Frequent poor service reports.

-But this about where the bad ends.
+But this is about where the bad ends.
 The basic rooms are quite small and not particularly well furnished but the upgrade options are abundant.
 We stayed in a Huge Spa Suite for not much more than a standard room.
 This is not always the case but booking a decent room and using the $20 trick can bag some really great rooms for not much money.
-The Stay Well Rooms are also really neet and help wash the smokey badness of vegas out of your clothes hair and pores!
+The Stay Well Rooms are also really neat and help wash the smokey badness of vegas out of your clothes hair and pores!

 Top Tip – Always Check The upgrade Price for a Suite, often This can be Very good Value!